open-telemetry/opentelemetry-specification/specification/trace/api.md

 - [since 1.13.0] `attributes` (optional): Specifies the instrumentation scope attributes to associate with emitted telemetry.

-The term *identical* applied to Tracers describes instances where all fields are equal.
-The term *distinct* applied to Tracers describes instances where at least one field has a different value.
+The term *identical* applied to Tracers describes instances where all parameters are equal.
+The term *distinct* applied to Tracers describes instances where at least one parameter has a different value.

 Implementations MUST NOT require users to repeatedly obtain a `Tracer` again with the same identity to pick up configuration changes.
 This can be